duebi/seagliderExtraction/README.md

 This repository contains MATLAB routines to extract data from the Seaglider missions launched by the C-MORE group at the University of Hawaii.
 Raw data of glider dives are available on the ftp address of SOEST at the University of Hawaii (ftp://ftp.soest.hawaii.edu/pilot/).
 Each extractSg\*.m routines creates a final output file \*data.mat containing six variables:
 - dived & diveu: structures with data on each dive (date, position, mixed layer depth, wind, sea level pressure, sea level anomaly, surface O2 flux)
 - sgd & sgu: tables containing data binned on depth for each variable (T, S, etc..)
 - isod & isou: tables containing data binned on potential density at levels defined by the average density values at the dept of the sgd variable.
-Last letter d indicates downcast, while u indicate upcast.
+Last letter d indicates downcast, while u indicates upcast.

 Routines in the main folder require the private routines for Seaglider data extraction at https://github.com/whoi-glider/glider-kit  (David Nicholson) and routines to extract OpenDap data and compute gas exchange at https://github.com/whoi-glider/oce_tools (David Nicholson and Cara Manning).
 The GSW Oceanographic Toolbox is also required (http://www.teos-10.org/).